 The Employer recognizes appropriate training for all staff members as a fundamental element of its responsibilities.
 Such training will be developed in conjunction with the Labor-Management Committee and administered by the Employer during the term of this arrangement.
-Such training will include, but not be limited to, participation in training events run by the Legal Services Corporation to the extent permitted by the Corporation, participation in training events offered by other organizations if the Employer reasonably deems such training appropriate, and participation in training events administered by the Employer, including initial orientation, city-wide training programs, and local office training provisions.
+Such training will include, but not be limited to, participation in training events run by the Legal Services Corporation to the extent permitted by the Corporation, participation in training events offered by other organizations if the Employer reasonably deems such training appropriate, and participation in training events administered by the Employer, including initial orientation, city-wide training programs, and local office training programs, and local office training programs, and local office training provisions.